Q&A

 Q. What if powerful countries refuse to join?

 A. At first, many will resist.
 But the power of civil resistance is immeasurable.
-Recent surveys indicate that the world's people want a global authority to deal with global issues.
+Recent surveys indicate that people worldwide want a global authority to address global issues.

 Q. Isn’t this idea too idealistic?